deborasantos28/milestone-project-3/README.md

   on the website.
   * It also contains the links to biggest gaming console websites, which will open in a separate tab.

+* Typography for this project
+  * I decided to use [Google Fonts](https://fonts.google.com/), as it is reliable and the safest font source. <br> I have used the Fonts _Bangers_ and _Roboto Condensed_ for my project as I thought they fit in quite well with the theme of the website.

 ## Features Left to implement
 * Game Database retrieval API for when adding the game intended to review
 * A background video for the main page